pettinz/CPS_localization_tracking/README.md

 Distributed localization and tracking with CPSs

-The first script that as to be runned is the 'build_data.m', in order to get the environment for the experiments.
+The first script that as to be runned is the 'build_data.m', in order to prepare the environment for the experiments.